vinum-team/Vinum/README.md

 One of Vinum's core goals is explicit syntax, since such syntax allows for no confusions to happen and often allows for greater performance gains.

 ### Memory Management Supercharged
-Vinum forces standard and *useful* manual memory tools to achieve predictability and eliminate most edge cases.
+Vinum forces standard and *useful* manual memory tools to achieve predictability and eliminate most (if not all!) edge cases.

 ### Dependencies Supercharged
 Vinum manages dependencies for you in a very optimized and stable way so that bugs that relate to dependencies are often non-existent.